Russell man and 10-year-old killed in crash

 RUSSELL, Kan.
-(KSNW) — A Russell man and a 10-year-old boy were killed in a crash just north of the Russell/Barton county lines on Friday, February 11.
+(KSNW) — A Russell man and a 10-year-old boy were killed in a crash just north of the Russell/Barton county line on Friday.

 According to the Kansas Highway Patrol (KHP), 40-year-old George Gier was driving a 2014 Toyota 4Runner southbound on 179th Street.
 Ten-year-old Cooper Gier, also of Russell, was in the car as well.